zumiez/bimbly/README.md

-Nimble Interactive Shell and ReST Client (NaRC)
+Nimble Interactive Shell and ReST Client (NaRC-Storage)
 ===================

 A Ruby library for interacting with Nimble Storage devices using ReST and RPC calls, as well as navigating the API documentation